 - Research assistance: Library research guides, research help, quick reference help, library instruction, classroom instruction, etc.

-- Library services: About the Library, borrowing, interlibrary loans, thesis formatting reviews, policies, etc.
+- Library services: About the Library, borrowing, interlibrary loans, policies, etc.

 The Logan Library provides convenient hours of service.